quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Packet Acknowledgment

-When a packet is acked for the first time, the following OnPacketAcked function is called.
+When a packet is acknowledged for the first time, the following OnPacketAcked function is called.
 Note that a single ACK frame may newly acknowledge several packets.
 OnPacketAcked must be called once for each of these newly acked packets.

-OnPacketAcked takes one parameter, acked_packet, which is the struct of the newly acked packet.
+OnPacketAcked takes one parameter, acked_packet, which is the struct detailed in

-If this is the first acknowledgement following RTO, check if the smallest newly acknowledged packet is one sent by the RTO, and if so, inform congestion control of a verified RTO, similar to F-RTO {{?RFC5682}}.
+{{sent-packets-fields}}.

 Pseudocode for OnPacketAcked follows: